Audioboo/audioboo-ruby-oauth/README.md

 Usage
 =====

-`audioboo-oauth-cli.rb` is a command-line tool that uses 'out-of-band' verification, typically used in serverless apps like a desktop client.
+`audioboo-oauth-cli.rb` is a command-line tool that uses 'out-of-band' verification, usually used in serverless apps like a desktop client.

 ```
 bundle exec ruby audioboo-oauth-cli.rb